AcuGIS/jasper-report-publisher/docs/installing.rst

 The installer will create the required objects in PostgreSQL

-When the installer completes, you can log in using the default admin@admin.com/1234
+When the installer completes, you can log in using the email and password you selected above.

 .. image:: _static/install-3.png